sys-bio/Libstructural/docs/libstruct_examples.rst

 Loading a model
 -------------------------

-To load a model in to LibStructural, an instance variable must be created.
+To load a model into LibStructural, an instance variable must be created.

 .. code:: python